Casimirwn/Air-Defence-System/README.md

 Cleanup — on quit, the camera is released, servos return to 90°, and the PCA9685 is deinitialized.

+We used the following script as a base, which we modified to suit our purposes better (https://github.com/EdjeElectronics/Train-and-Deploy-YOLO-Models/blob/main/yolo_detect.py).

 ---

 ## 6. Wiring Diagram